WizardCM/WizardCM.github.io/src/posts/2019-07-04-aphantasia.md

 I spent a lot of time on Wednesday talking to friends and reading stories from other people who are on both ends of the scale.
 All of it explains so much about how I think and how I go about things.

 If someone tells me “imagine an apple”, I can of course tell you what an apple looks like.
 That it’s red, that it likely has a stem.
 Can I imagine it _somewhere_, change its shape, colour, texture?
 No, because I don’t actually see it.
 I’m drawing on memory, past experience, to define the apple using words and descriptions.
 I can’t manipulate my past experience, not even on-demand, and so the apple that I’m thinking of doesn’t change.
 It doesn’t even have detail.
-Kratom is not a substance that is commonly known throughout the world, you can check more detail that were made [by kratommasters](https://kratommasters.com/what-are-stem-and-vein-kratom/) about kratom

 << TWITTER EMBED >>